TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/sbl_ospi_nand_linux_multistage.md

   and build it using the CCS project menu (see \ref CCS_PROJECTS_PAGE).
 - **When using makefiles to build**, note the required combination and build using make command (see \ref MAKEFILE_BUILD_PAGE)

-## Flash the OSPI NAND with the default linux image

-\note This needs to be the first step as later the tiboot3.bin at the starting of the bootpartition will be overwritten by `sbl_ospi_nand_linux.tiimage` .
+\note Change DEVICE_TYPE to HS in ${SDK_INSTALL_PATH}/devconfig/devconfig.mak and then generate Linux Appimage for HS-SE device.
 - For booting A53 with linux, OSPI NAND needs to be flashed with the uboot and Linux image.
 Refer to **Processor SDK Linux** user guide on how to flash uboot and Linux kernel to OSPI NAND.

 ## Create Linux Appimage
 \cond SOC_AM62X
 \note Change DEVICE_TYPE to HS in ${SDK_INSTALL_PATH}/devconfig/devconfig.mak and then generate Linux Appimage for HS-SE device.

-\note Change PSDK_LINUX_HS_IMAGE_PATH to the path where A53 spl images (ATF, OPTEE, A53 uboot) is.
+\note Change PSDK_LINUX_PATH to the path where A53 spl images (ATF, OPTEE, A53 uboot) is.
 \endcond

 \note Instructions to build A53 uboot can be found in the SDK Linux documentation at